awsdocs/amazon-athena-user-guide/doc_source/unload.md

 Required\.
 Specifies the file format of the output\.
 Possible values for *file\_format* are `ORC`, `PARQUET`, `AVRO`, `JSON`, or `TEXTFILE`\.

 ** compression = '*compression\_format*' **
 Optional\.
 This option is specific to the ORC and Parquet formats\.
-For ORC, possible values are `lz4`, `snappy`, `zlib`, or `zstd`\.
-For Parquet, possible values are `gzip` or `snappy`\.
 For ORC, the default is `zlib`, and for Parquet, the default is `gzip`\.
+For information about supported compression formats, see [Athena compression support](https://docs.aws.amazon.com/athena/latest/ug/compression-formats.html)\.
 This option does not apply to the `AVRO` format\.
 Athena uses `gzip` for the `JSON` and `TEXTFILE` formats\.

 **compression\_level = *compression\_level* **
 The compression level to use\.
 This property applies only to ZSTD compression\.
-Possible values are from 1 to 22\.
-The default value is 3\.
 For more information, see [Using ZSTD compression levels in Athena](compression-support-zstd-levels.md)\.

 ** field\_delimiter = '*delimiter*' **
 Optional\.
 Specifies a single\-character field delimiter for files in CSV, TSV, and other text formats\.
 The following example specifies a comma delimiter\.